ForDefault/custom_eof_generator/README.md

 **Automatically Distinguishes input as either python and bash**

 > Personal Note: I do not like the hassle of testing scripts... create a file, make it executable, then typing a command to launch; especially on remote devices.
-So I can use this to test scripts quickly and it cleans itself up afterwards.
-This way I can just do tests quickly.

 ---